1. What is the Wildlife Rehabilitator Grants Program?

 General infrastructure and equipment

-Computers, laptops, tablets, mobile phone, smartphones
+Computers, laptops, tablets, mobile phone, smartphones, GoPro

 Vehicle mounted spotlights (handheld spotlights are acceptable)